ElementPS/triPOS.SampleTransaction.CSharp/README.md

 ##Overview

-This repository demonstrates an integration to the triPOS product.
+This repository demonstrates an integration to the triPOS product using c#.
 The code was compiled and tested using Microsoft Visual Studio Express 2013 for Windows Desktop.
+The application itself allows a user to populate a credit sale request in either XML or JSON and then send that request to triPOS for further processing.
+The app then uses the information provided in the response to display a receipt image.

 ##Prerequisites